trevorgetty/gerrit/SUBMODULES_README.txt

 Example :

-./git-update-submodules.sh v2.13.11
+./git-update-submodules.sh stable-2.13

-This will checkout submodules for branch v2.13.11.
+This will checkout submodules for branch stable-2.13. "stable-2.13" is the name of the corresponding branch that exists on the remote repo(s), where we are pulling the submodules from.

 The user can then commit these updated submodule links.

 Note well :  This ONLY needs to be run once at the start of a development cycle.